fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 If the answering endpoint negotiates a data "m=" section, it will parse the "a=sctp-init" line from the data "m=" section, if present.

-If the data is not properly base64 encoded the answerer MUST silently ignore the "a=sctp-init" line and not generate one in response.
+If the data is not properly base64 encoded this results in an error.

 The answering endpoint then informs its SCTP implementation of the series of bytes.
 The SCTP implementation is responsible for validating the format of the SCTP init chunk.

-If the series of bytes is not a valid SCTP init chunk, the answering endpoint MUST silently ignore the "a=sctp-init" line and not generate one in response.
+If the series of bytes is not a valid SCTP init chunk this results in an error.

 ## Generating the SDP Answer